 - Offer access to and promote sustained use of the Library’s educational resources

-The Library achieves this mission through collaborations between the Library and the K-12 educational community across the United States.
-The program contributes to the quality of education by helping teachers use the Library’s digitized primary sources to engage students, develop their critical thinking skills and construct knowledge.
+The Library achieves this mission through collaborations between the Library and distinguished TPS Consortium Members across the United States.
+TPS contributes to the quality of education by helping teachers use the Library’s digitized primary sources to engage students, develop their critical thinking skills and construct knowledge.
 Learn more about the Library’s TPS program and resources available to teachers at http://www.loc.gov/teachers.

 Gain an introduction to the many resources of the Library of Congress through these online professional development modules.
 Library of Congress Eastern Region at Waynesburg University

 The Library of Congress offers a wealth of professional development videos for educators on topics ranging from working with maps to using inquiry in the classroom.